Actindo-AG/Documentation/EDI/Overview/02_Features.md

 # Key features

-- The *DataHub Exporter* module is used to transfer the EDIFACT messages.
+- To transfer EDIFACT messages to the receiver, the *DataHub Exporter* module is used.
     The module allows you to generally export *DataHub* entity data to various destinations.
-- The EDIFACT message structures in the *DataHub Exporter* module exactly follow the internationally predefined UN/EDIFACT standard.
+- The *DataHub Exporter* module strictly to the international UN/EDIFACT standard for EDIFACT message structures.
-- All EDIFACT messages structures in all versions are available for easy configuration.
+   All EDIFACT messages structures in all versions are available for easy configuration.
 - Automatic transformation of messages into the EDIFACT and the XML/EDIFACT standard.
    The needed ETL data mapping between your *Actindo* data and the fields of an EDIFACT message is an integral part of the message definition.
 - Visual configuration of EDIFACT and XML/EDIFACT messages and their contents.